mehtavishwa30/clippy-annote/tutorial.md

 🧑‍🏫 **Understanding the key concepts in the code**

+`captions.py` produces an `.ass` (Advanced SubStation Alpha) subtitle file, the format ffmpeg can burn directly into video with its `ass` filter.

+For the scope of this tutorial, we'll avoid diving deep into this part of the code for brevity.

 ### Step 7: Write the logic to list chapters based on topics in the video

 Create a new file in your project directory called `chapters.py` and edit the file such that the contents are as follows: